THANET COMMUNITY DEVELOPMENT TRUST

 We may collect some or all of the following personal data (this may vary according to the relationship the individual has with us):

 • Names; • Date of birth; • Gender; • Address; • Primary Identity document detail; • Trusted government document detail; • Financial and social history document detail; • Nationality; • Email address; • Telephone number; • Organisation/Business name; • Job title; • Profession; • Payment information;

 Personal data is obtained from the following third parties:

-•DWP; • The Disclosure and Barring Service; •KATO; •KCC; •Ramsgate Probation Office; •National Careers Service •Third Parties with prior permission
+•DWP; • The Disclosure and Barring Service; •CXK; •KCC; •Ramsgate Probation Office; •National Careers Service •Third Parties with prior permission